BradFran/SuperconductorTcPredictor/README.md

 ### Python files:

-pyproject.toml - configuration information for dependancies (uv.lock can also be included if needed, but is currently ignored)
+pyproject.toml - configuration information for dependancies (uv.lock can also be included if needed)

 download_data.py - script to download and extract the data from UCI to ./data